-The intended outcomes of the grant opportunity are to:
+The intended outcomes of the grant opportunity are to provide funding for commemorative projects and activities that:

-- provide funding for local community-based commemorative projects and activities that directly commemorate the involvement, service and sacrifice of Australia's service personnel in wars, conflicts and peace operations, and - involve people throughout the nation in a wide range of projects and activities that highlight the service and sacrifice of Australia's service personnel in wars, conflicts and peace operations and promote appreciation and understanding of the roles that those who served have played in shaping the nation.
+- Directly commemorate the involvement, service and sacrifice of Australia's service personnel in wars, conflicts and peace operations - Promote appreciation and understanding of the experiences of service and roles that those who served have played in shaping the nation - Add to the sum of knowledge on a particular topic or provide access to information about Australia's wartime heritage.

-The Community Grants Hub administers the program according to the Commonwealth Grants Rules and Guidelines 2017 (CGRGs).
+The Community Grants Hub and DVA administer the program according to the Commonwealth Grants Rules and Guidelines 2017 (CGRGs).

-Grant amount and grant period
+3. Grant amount and grant period